marcysko/Python-Mini-Projects/README.md

   * Game Data: Keep track of two players and the data they generate during a round-based game.
   * Transforming DNA to RNA: Use splitting and updating strings to transform DNA sequences into RNA sequences.

+* Loops
+  * Shipping Cost Calculator: code a shipping cost calculator using if, elif and else statements.
+  * Compound Interest Calculator: Use while loops to see how the amount stored in a bank account increases over time with a given interest rate.
+  * Coupon Generator: Use for loop to speed up the process of creating multiple discount coupon codes.